FAIMS/burial-mounds-web/README.md

 ## Record Page

-A record page is a page in the *\_post* folder.
-It contains front matter variables which store the attributes of that record.
+A `record page` is a page in the *\_post* folder.
+It contains front matter variables which store the attributes of that `record`.
 The front matter variables are enclosed between triple dashes.

 Here is a simple example: